 PUT is used to update a known record.
 Per the specification, PUT replaces the known record data with a set of different values.
 Depending on who is implementing the API, PUT can be also used to update just a subset of values instead of changing the entire data record.
 If it deviates from the specification, we usually find a clear definition of what PUT does in the documentation of the API.

 When an id is defined in the request, PUT will replace the addressed entity, and if it does not exist, it will create it.
 PUT must contain a payload, which is the data record it updates.
-Look for example at the following requests:
+Look, for example, at the following requests:

 PUT https://api.genericapi.com/v1/user/123